mp-se/gravitymon/src_docs/source/index.rst

 * Send data to multiple endpoints when pushing data.
 * Automatic temperature adjustment of gravity reading
 * OTA support from local webserver
-* Build in function to create gravity formulas (*New in v0.5*)
+* Build in function to create gravity formulas

 There are also a experimental features such as:

 * Using the temperature sensor in gyro instead of DS18B20 (faster)
 * Performance measurements (used to optimise code)

-**For a complete breakdown see the functionallity section.**
+For a complete breakdown see the :ref:`functionallity`

 Credits to
 ----------
+Ideas to some of these functions have been picked up from disucssions in the iSpindle forums.
 This software uses the following libraries and without these this would have been much more difficult to acheive:

 * https://github.com/jrowberg/i2cdevlib.git